26 minute read

 return cls.__identity.copy()

 Here we create the identity matrix as a NumPy array and store it to a class variable.
 Then we make a class method to give access to the identity matrix with the @classmethod decorator.
-Class methods access class variables and methods using the cls parameter without creating an instance of the class.
-Our applications will be able to access these class methods directly on the class itself, for example Matrix.identity().
+Class methods access class variables and methods using the cls parameter without the need to create an instance of the class itself.
+Our applications will be able to access these class methods directly from the class, for example Matrix.identity().

 Note that when we create a NumPy array, all of its values must be the same type.
-So we will fill each of our matrices with float values by calling the astype() method on each newly created array.
-The return type is a NumPy ndarray.
+So we fill each of our matrices with float values by calling the astype() method on each newly created array.
+Each of these matrix methods will return a NumPy ndarray.

-Add the next code to the Matrix class for creating a translation matrix.
+Add the next code to the Matrix class for the translation matrix.

 @staticmethod